top of page

 Foot flicks.
 This behavior is both funny and rude.
 When a rabbit has experienced something distasteful, like nail trimming or being put back in their pen, they will flick their back feet at you several times.
 They just covered you in pretend dirt, it's rude and they know it.

 Stomping.
 A rabbit will do this when annoyed or scared, It is important to find out the difference as a rabbit who constantly stomps is terrified and may become ill as a result of stress.
-The cause may be a shadow on the wall or a noise, but they shouldn't be stomping consistently for a long period of time.
+The cause may be a shadow on the wall or a noise, but they shouldn't be stomping consistently for a long time.
 They may even do it as a result of a nightmare.

 Scanning.
 Some rabbits seem to have issues with depth perception.
 Lops and white bunnies seem to scan more often.
 They will stare ahead and very slowly move their head back and forth.
 They may start and stop several times.
 Occasionally, you can see their eyes darting back and forth.